facebook/docusaurus/docs/guides-versioning.md

 This creates the `pages/en/versions.js` file.

-You can edit this file later on to customize how you display the versions.
+You can edit this file, later on, to customize how you display the versions.

 Add the following script to your `package.json` file if it doesn't already exist: